amelieykw/notes/jsa_mentoring/js_network_request/11_web_socket.md

 Here ``Sec-WebSocket-Accept`` is ``Sec-WebSocket-Key``, recoded using a special algorithm. **The browser uses it to make sure that the response corresponds to the request.**

+With WebSockets you can transfer as much data as you like without incurring the overhead associated with traditional HTTP requests.
+Data is transferred through a WebSocket as messages, each of which consists of one or more frames containing the data you are sending (the payload).
+In order to ensure the message can be properly reconstructed when it reaches the client each frame is prefixed with 4-12 bytes of data about the payload.
+Using this frame-based messaging system helps to reduce the amount of non-payload data that is transferred, leading to significant reductions in latency.

 ## 3. **Extensions and subprotocols**

 ## 4. **Data transfer**